 - Chop a few shallots and drop into the jar

-- Thinly chop one or two small green chilies and add into the jar
+- Thinly chop one or two small green chillies and add into the jar

-- Thinly cut a root of a ginger piece and add with a few pinches of salt
+- Thinly cut the root of a ginger piece and add with a few pinches of salt

 - Now, crush everything into a pulp using the hand blender

-- Squeeze half a lemon into the pulp and mix it with the fingers until everything comes togethe
+- Squeeze half a lemon into the pulp and mix it with the fingers until everything comes together

 - Taste and add more salt or lemon, if needed.

-- Marinate the chicken pieces with ginger and garlic paste, chili powder, pepper powder, slit green chili, salt, turmeric, roasted curry powder and 2 tbsp of plain yoghurt
+- Marinate the chicken pieces with ginger and garlic paste, chilli powder, pepper powder, slit green chilli, salt, turmeric, roasted curry powder and 2 tbsp of plain yoghurt

 - Heat oil in a wide pan